google/flax/docs/advanced_topics/contributing.md

 The former can be opened and executed directly in [Google Colab](https://colab.research.google.com/).
 Markdown makes it easier to track changes/diffs within version control and, for example, GitHub web UI, since `.ipynb` files are based on JSON.

+**NOTE**: If your notebook contains a cell that uses `pip` to install a package you must add a `skip-execution` tag to that cell so `myst-nb` will skip the cell when testing the notebooks.

 #### Editing Jupyter Notebooks (`.ipynb`)